Somali–Kenyan conflict: Coastal Oil Field Dispute

 In February 2019, Kenyan officials have alleged that Somalia is engaged in an inappropriate auctioning of drilling rights along the African coast of the Ocean.
 The International Court of Arbitration has scheduled procedures for September 2019 concerning maritime territorial waters, which Somali sources indicate is being pre-empted by the Kenyan officials.

 Kenya demanded Somalia to abandon its ICJ case for bilateral discussion.
 Somalia sees this as delaying tactics as discussion did not produce results between 2009 and 2014.
 Kenya gave mining rights to France and Italian companies in 2009, however, accused Somalia of doing the same.
 Somalia denied the accusation.
 This seems to create confusion.
 The only hope is for ICJ to make a binding decision.

+Other conflicts

+Rhamu incident

+Also known as Battle of Rhamu, this brief armed conflict between Kenya and Somalia occurred when the latter invaded the Northern Frontier District on the eve of the Ogaden War.
+A force of 3000+ Somali soldiers supported by the Somali Air Force attacked a border post, killing a number of Kenyan police officers and soldiers.
+The Somali army did not occupy the area, as the objective of their mission was to invade Ethiopia through Kenya.
+Rhamu, situated on the Ethiopian-Kenyan border, lay on the road to the Sidamo region, and was considered a strategic point of entrance.
+Upon learning of the incursion, the Kenyan government immediately ordered a temporary retreat from the NFD, after which they would mobilize the entire Kenyan army and dispatch them to the region.
+Fearing escalation with Somalia, the Kenyatta regime requested aid and interference from the UK if the situation degenerated into a full-scale war.
+The Somali government denied the invasion, and claimed to have no knowledge of the incident.